- Appointments 866.588.2264

 - Hemophiliacs: Hemophilia is an inherited bleeding disorder that prevents blood from clotting.
 People with hemophilia have a higher risk of uncontrolled bleeding after an injury.

-- Alcoholics and people who abuse alcohol: Drinking too much alcohol causes liver damage over time.
+- People with alcohol use disorder and people who drink lots of alcohol: Drinking too much alcohol causes liver damage over time.
 Damaged livers can’t produce enough of the proteins that help the blood to clot, which increases the risk of uncontrolled bleeding.

 - Babies: Babies don’t have strong neck muscles to protect themselves from trauma to the head.
 When someone abuses a baby by shaking him or her, the baby can develop a subdural hematoma.
 This type of injury is called shaken baby syndrome.